herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Style System/Integration/StyleComputationModule - Updated for LayoutNG Integration.md

 7. **Compute Values**: Use ValueComputer to resolve all relative values to absolute ones
 8. **Perform Logical Conversion**: Convert logical properties to physical properties based on writing mode

-This process ensures that all CSS properties are fully resolved, including variables, and properly adjusted for writing mode, providing the layout engine with the complete information needed for constraint-based layout.
+This process ensures that all CSS properties are fully resolved, including variables, and properly adjusted for writing mode, providing the layout system with the complete information needed for constraint-based layout.

-## Integration with Layout Engine
+## Integration with LayoutSystem

-The StyleComputationModule integrates with the Layout Engine through the following interfaces:
+The StyleSystem integrates with the LayoutSystem through the following interfaces:

 ```csharp
 // Style interface used by LayoutEngine